Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 ...

-Where ar is an ActionRequest instance that holds information about the web request which called the action.
+Where ar is an ActionRequest instance that holds information about the web request that called the action.

 • callback and confirm lets you define a dialog with the user using callbacks.